dantleech/blog/content/posts/2024-11-24-php-value-objects-and-you.md

 {{< callout >}}
 You could argue that `$amount` in the `interpolate` example should also be a value object as it must be a value between 0 and 1.
 But how much _value_ does that add?
-It can also be validated wthin the function afterall.
+It can also be validated within the function afterall.
 Is it a constraint that's going to occur in other places?
 You decide.
 {{</ callout >}}